rYauheni/poker_stats_data/README.md

 ## License

-The app is dedicated to the public domain under the CC0 license.
+The app is dedicated to the public domain under the CC0 license